This page may contain affiliate links, see our disclaimer here.

-Malia is located 37 km east of Heraklion in the north of the island of Crete in Greece.
+This archaeological site of a Minoan palace is located 41 km east of Heraklion in the north of the island of Crete in Greece.

-The ruins of the ancient Minoan Palace of Malia Crete, show the visitor a historic site with great detail for imagining the life in the palace.
+Malia Crete - the ruins of the ancient Minoan Palace, show the visitor a historic site with great detail for imagining the life in the palace.

 The third largest Minoan palace to be discovered on the island, it was legend that Sarpedon, the brother of King Minos, held court here.
-The site can be reached easily by the national road, and can also be visited from Agios Nikolaos, as it is only 27 kms by road.
+The site can be reached easily by the national road, and can also be visited from Agios Nikolaos, as it is only 27 km by the national road.

 One of the most potent symbols of Crete from ancient times is the humble bee.
 This is because the Cretan honey was well known and traded throughout the region, this symbol also represents fertility.
 A precious gold bee pendant is amongst the finds from the digs near here, and is on display at the museum in Heraklion.